Neonatal Subgaleal Hemorrhage

 Risks and Treatment

-Newborns who suffer from a subgaleal hemorrhage, if not treated properly, have an increased risk of suffering from:
+Newborns who suffer a subgaleal hemorrhage, if not treated properly, have an increased risk of suffering from:

 - Cerebral palsy